• Home

 Meteors

-Meteors, and particularly, meteor showers can be a great view.
+Meteors, and particularly, meteor showers can be a great nighttime spectacle.
 Meteor Showers are best viewed from a dark location on a moonless night.
 Most peak after midnight.
 For these, telescopes and binoculars are not very useful.
-Just find a nice dark location, sit down, and look up.
+Just find a nice dark location, sit back, and look up.
+Although, you might see, at the most, one or two a minute.

 • Meteoroids are dust and small chunks of rock hurtling through space.